Escondido Stargazing & Astronomy Report

 Where are darker skies near Escondido?

-The closest meaningfully darker mapped site is Glenoaks Country, California, about 46 km east south east of Escondido, reaching Bortle 6.
+The closest meaningfully darker mapped site is San Pasqual Valley, California, about 8 km east south east of Escondido, reaching Bortle 6.

 When is the sky darkest in Escondido?